vstars/apisix-helm-chart-experimental/README.md

 # apisix-helm-chart-experimental
-Experimental project to make it easy to deploy [apisix](https://github.com/apache/incubator-apisix) to k8s via helm, **not finished**!
+Experimental project to make it easy to deploy [apisix](https://github.com/apache/incubator-apisix) to k8s via helm, **not finished yet**!

 **NOTICE**: This project is a experimental project, do not use it in production environment!!!